farmOS/farmOS/docs/model/type/quantity.md

 A Quantity may have a label assigned to it.
 This helps to distinguish multiple Quantities of the same measure within a Log.

+### Additional attributes

+Quantities *may* contain additional attributes:

+- Inventory adjustment

+#### Inventory adjustment

+A Quantity can be designated as an "inventory adjustment" to reset, increment, or decrement the inventory of Assets referenced (see "Inventory asset" below).

+For more information, see [farmOS Inventory Logic](/model/logic/inventory).

 ## Relationships

 All Quantities have the same standard set of relationships.
 Modules can add